yash94404/Engine/README.md

 # Engine
 **Per-Frame Face Tracking**

-MTCNN face detection module from facenet-pytorch tracks the faces in each frame and inds the bounding boxes and facial landmarks for each face.
+MTCNN face detection module from facenet-pytorch tracks the faces in each frame and finds the bounding boxes and facial landmarks for each face.
 The module works with nearly real-time efficiency and accuracy.

 **Unique Face Detection and Person Tokenization per Video**